Using skrebate

 n_jobs Any positive integer or -1 1 The number cores to dedicate to running the algorithm in parallel with joblib.
 Set to -1 to use all available cores.

-label_type Choose from None, 'binary', 'multiclass', 'continuous' None With default value as None, the function automatically infers the label type based on the number of unique labels: 2 for 'binary', 3-10 for 'multiclass', and >10 for 'continuous'.
+label_type Choose from None, 'binary', 'multiclass', 'continuous' None With default value as None, the function automatically infers the label (target) type based on the number of unique labels: 2 for 'binary', 3-10 for 'multiclass', and >10 for 'continuous'.

 # Import necessary packages